Ghostwatch: Synopsis

 Ghostwatch is presented as a live broadcast, hosted by Michael Parkinson, in an attempt to present concrete evidence of paranormal phenomena.
 To achieve this, the programme launches an on-air investigation into a house in the fictional Foxhill Drive, Northolt, Greater London.
-Pamela Early (Brid Brennan) and her daughters Suzanne (Michelle Wesson) and Kim (Cherise Wesson) are tormented by a poltergeist referred to by Kim as "Pipes", his name originating from knocking noises attributed to the house's plumbing.
+Pamela Early (Brid Brennan) and her daughters Suzanne (Michelle Wesson) and Kim (Cherise Wesson) are tormented by a poltergeist referred to by Kim as "Pipes", his name originating from knocking noises which Pamela first attributed to the house's plumbing.
 Pipes routinely possesses and harms Suzanne, and is said to dwell in a room under the house's stairs.

 Parkinson is supported by fellow hosts Sarah Greene, who ventures into the house to spend the night with the Earlys, her husband Mike Smith, who oversees staged phone calls from the public who wish to share their own ghost stories, and comedian Craig Charles, who interviews the locals regarding the street's violent history.
 Greene is accompanied by her camera crew, Chris Miller and Mike Aiton, who are actual BBC technicians.
 Parkinson is joined in the studio by Dr. Lin Pascoe (Gillian Bevan), a parapsychologist studying the phenomena.

 At first, the broadcast seems harmless, but supernatural phenomena begin to occur in the house.
 Suzanne is exposed falsifying the knocking sounds, convincing Parkinson that the whole affair is a hoax.
 Suzanne then speaks in an unearthly guttural voice and develops scratches across her face.
 The public share their ghost stories, numerous callers mention they have seen Pipes lurking in the house on the broadcast footage, and others say paranormal incidents are happening in their own homes.